angrybacon/doomsday-wiki/markdown/articles/2021/10/27/legacypitday.md

 Deck style: Grixis Stifle Turbo Meandeck.
 [Decklist](https://mtgmelee.com/Decklist/View/162172)

-"The Legacy Pit Open (LPO for short) was my first Legacy tournament in over a year and a half.
-To give some background, before my daughter was born in March, 2020, I decided that the MTG First 2K and the Dice City Revised Open would be my last bits of competitive Magic for a long time.
-At some point after my daughter was born, I grinded leagues on MTGO with Meandeck Doomsday in the Oko meta with the older, more controlling version of Meandeck Doomsday, and I performed quite well with it until I had to focus more on family life.
-Up until this point, I had played Doomsday in paper only once at my local meta, Curio Cavern, in June of 2021, and I had not played any matches with the Turbo version I ran at the LPO.
-So, going into the week before the tournament, I would not have played more than 2-3 matches with Doomsday, no matches with the Turbo version, and a grand total of 6 matches of Legacy in 2021, period.
+> The Legacy Pit Open (LPO for short) was my first Legacy tournament in over a
+> year and a half.
+To give some background, before my daughter was born in
+> March, 2020, I decided that the MTG First 2K and the Dice City Revised Open
+> would be my last bits of competitive Magic for a long time.
+At some point
+> after my daughter was born, I grinded leagues on MTGO with Meandeck Doomsday
+> in the Oko meta with the older, more controlling version of Meandeck Doomsday,
+> and I performed quite well with it until I had to focus more on family life.
+> Up until this point, I had played Doomsday in paper only once at my local
+> meta, Curio Cavern, in June of 2021, and I had not played any matches with the
+> Turbo version I ran at the LPO.
+So, going into the week before the tournament,
+> I would not have played more than 2-3 matches with Doomsday, no matches with
+> the Turbo version, and a grand total of 6 matches of Legacy in 2021, period.
+>

-To prepare for the tournament, I first had to decide whether I wanted to stick with the controlling version of Doomsday that had fallen out of favor or move to the turbo version.
-I didn’t really have the time or the desire to get back on MTGO, so I paid close attention to what Kai Sawatari (Sawatarix), Max Carini (Wonderpreaux), and Ethan Formichella (Monkeyscantcry) were running.
-Max’s
+> To prepare for the tournament, I first had to decide whether I wanted to stick
+> with the controlling version of Doomsday that had fallen out of favor or move
+> to the turbo version.
+I didn’t really have the time or the desire to get back
-{{Stifle}} version was very appealing to me since it appeared to enable an easier pivot between controlling and turbo modes of the deck, and it also appeared to fit better with substituting {{Lim-Dul’s Vault}} for {{Personal Tutor}}.
-The choice to run {{Lim-Dul’s Vault}} over {{Personal Tutor}} was personal preference, but I also am simply unwilling to spend hundreds of dollars in paper for a card that in my view only provides a marginal advantage over the alternative.
-The same decision was also made in designing the sideboard – I wasn’t terribly enthusiastic about spending $400 for a set of {{Force of Negation}}, so with a lot of help from Max, I crafted a sideboard for this event that would fit well for the expected meta.
+> on MTGO, so I paid close attention to what Kai Sawatari (Sawatarix), Max
+> Carini (Wonderpreaux), and Ethan Formichella (Monkeyscantcry) were running.
+> Max’s {{Stifle}} version was very appealing to me since it appeared to enable
+> an easier pivot between controlling and turbo modes of the deck, and it also
+> appeared to fit better with substituting {{Lim-Dul’s Vault}} for {{Personal
+> Tutor}}.
+The choice to run {{Lim-Dul’s Vault}} over {{Personal Tutor}} was
+> personal preference, but I also am simply unwilling to spend hundreds of
+> dollars in paper for a card that in my view only provides a marginal advantage
+> over the alternative.
+The same decision was also made in designing the
+> sideboard – I wasn’t terribly enthusiastic about spending $400 for a set of
+> {{Force of Negation}}, so with a lot of help from Max, I crafted a sideboard
+> for this event that would fit well for the expected meta.
+>

-When some of the Nothern VA Legacy crew got together at Bob Huang’s place to test, I jumped at the chance to get some reps in to prepare for this tournament.
+> When some of the Nothern VA Legacy crew got together at Bob Huang’s place to
+> test, I jumped at the chance to get some reps in to prepare for this
-I tested Doomsday vs. {U}{R} Ragavan Tempo matchup quite a bit with Dan Signorini and Kyle Pittleman, and it didn’t seem as bad as I had imagined.
-It became incredibly obvious after the first couple games that going fast with countermagic/disruption before the Ragavan deck could establish itself was the way Doomsday wins the matchup.
+> tournament.
+I tested Doomsday vs. {U}{R} Ragavan Tempo matchup quite a bit
+> with Dan Signorini and Kyle Pittleman, and it didn’t seem as bad as I had
+> imagined.
+It became incredibly obvious after the first couple games that going
+> fast with countermagic/disruption before the Ragavan deck could establish
+> itself was the way Doomsday wins the matchup.
+>

-After testing and more discussion with Max, I decided on the list below for the LPO.
-I felt the slotting for boarding for the various decks that make up the current meta was very straightforward in this build, which was intended to make things easier on me during the LPO."
+> After testing and more discussion with Max, I decided on the list below for
+> the LPO.
+I felt the slotting for boarding for the various decks that make up
+> the current meta was very straightforward in this build, which was intended to
+> make things easier on me during the LPO.

 #### Round 1 vs Mark Marra on {U}{W}{R} Sagavan.
 Win (2-1)